containers/podman/docs/tutorials/README.md

 **[Introduction Tutorial](podman_tutorial.md)**

-Learn how to setup Podman and perform some basic commands with the utility.
+Learn how to set up Podman and perform some basic commands with the utility.

 **[Basic Setup and Use of Podman in a Rootless environment](rootless_tutorial.md)**

-The steps required to setup rootless Podman are enumerated.
+The steps required to set up rootless Podman are enumerated.

 **[Setup Mac/Windows](mac_win_client.md)**